 Credit Points 10

 Coordinator Jacqueline Humphries Opens in new window

 Description Students will participate in a 30-day professional experience set in the context of their future profession and under the supervision of qualified teachers.
-This is the final professional experience unit in your degree.
+This is the final professional experience subject in your degree.
 The completion of this Professional Experience recognises you as a conditionally qualified teacher.
-This unit aims to recognise your shift from pre-service teacher to beginning teacher.
+This subject aims to recognise your shift from pre-service teacher to beginning teacher.
 Students will be prepared by exploring issues involved in understanding the needs of learners within specific school and classroom contexts, and will design and teach experiences in ways that will enhance student engagement and student learning outcomes.
-The unit is designed to develop your professional identity and the importance of continued professional learning, the relationship between professional and community organisations in supporting educators, and how these influence student outcomes.
+The subject is designed to develop your professional identity and the importance of continued professional learning, the relationship between professional and community organisations in supporting educators, and how these influence student outcomes.
 It will build awareness of skills and practices that will help facilitate preservice teacher's personal wellbeing and resilience in their teaching career.
-The unit links theory and practice and enables students to construct new knowledge and new ways of practice as part of their transition into the teaching profession.
+The subject links theory and practice and enables students to construct new knowledge and new ways of practice as part of their transition into the teaching profession.
 In line with primary teaching specialisation requirements, your professional experience may focus on teaching, evaluating and assessing in the subject area of Science and Technology.
 Students are required to analyse their own learning in relation to the Graduate Teacher Standards through the completion of a Learning Portfolio and the TPA (Teaching Performance Assessment).

 Student Contribution Band HECS Band 1 10cp

 Check your HECS Band contribution amount via the Fees page.